drjam2005/myGui/README.md

 int main(){
     // textfield initialization
-    std::string message = "Message!!"; // will be used to store the message
+    std::string message = ""; // will be used to store the message when the user presses KEY_ENTER myGui::TextField textField(
-                                       // will also be used to initially fill the text buffer myGui::TextField textField(
-        {                     // dimensions
+        {
             .x = 10,
             .y = .2, // Note: you can use values between 0 and 1 to indicade percentages of screen .width = 100,
             .height = 50
         },
-        &message,             // the message
+        &message,
-        5.0f                  // optional rounding
+        5.0f
     );

     InitWindow(500, 500, "myGui");
     SetTargetFPS(60);